 NordVPN works most online streaming services including Netflix, Hulu, and BBC iPlayer.
 It supports torrenting.

 The company encrypts internet traffic via the 256-bit AES protocol by default and uses 2,048-bit SSL keys.
 DNS leak protection is enabled.
-The specifications propel it into the top-tier of VPN services so you should rest easy if you’re worried about privacy or anonymity.
+The specifications propel it into the top-tier of VPN services so you should rest easy if you’re worried about online privacy or anonymity.

-- Military-grade 256-bit encryption for great privacy
+- Military-grade encryption at 256-bit for great privacy

-- Low-budget VPN for torrenting and streaming
+- Great VPN for torrenting and streaming

 - Unparalleled network – 5,000 servers across 63 countries